 You can even make sure there are healthy eating options available in the cafeteria at a decent price.
 This can act as a push to help employees build healthy lifestyles.

 Rewarding employees not only motivates the employee who is rewarded but also motivates other employees to achieve that goal.
 Fair and just rewards should be given to employees on the basis of their work and not their seniority level.
 This will motivate employees to work hard as they will stand to benefit from it.
 The reward can be monetary or non-monetary.

 🏆 Common Types of Monetary Rewards Are:

 (A).
 Information – Rewarding an employee by guiding them in a certain way is a great way to help an employee to shine further.

 (B).
 Public appreciation and recognition- Appreciating the employee in front of other employees can truly help build the employee’s self-esteem and they hunger for more appreciation

 (C).
 Trust/ empowerment – Show the employee that you trust them with important tasks.

 8. Employee Communication 💬

-Communication is a two-way street that truly helps build trust between the employee and the organisation.
-Communication with employees doesn’t always mean sending a standardised newsletter to the entire organisation.
+Communication is a two-way street that truly helps build trust between the employee and the organization.
+Communication with employees doesn’t always mean sending a standardized newsletter to the entire organization.
 Having open channels of communication is even more important.
 Poor internal communications are strongly linked to low employee motivation, performance appraisal, and engagement.
 Furthermore, open communication saves time and allows employees to be more productive.
-Therefore, to improve your company’s productivity it is important to improve the communication between employees, managers and the senior members of the organisation.
+Therefore, to improve your company’s productivity it is important to improve the communication between employees, managers and the senior members of the organization.